jw120/aoc-code/README.md

-Advent of Code
+# Advent of Code

+My solutions to advent of code.

+Assumes `../aoc-data` (which is a private repo) holds personalized input data and solutions.

-# TODO
+## TODO
 - When mypy supports 3.9, use list[] instead of List as a type

 - Add timing